-Run the update executable file you downloaded from the Support Portal.
-After processing, the Pentaho Upgrade Installer interface opens the Introduction window.
+Run the update executable file you downloaded from the Custom Portal.
+After processing, the Pentaho Upgrade Installer interface opens to the Introduction window.

-In the License Terms window, read through the license agreement and select the check box at the end of the agreement to acknowledge the terms, as shown in the following example:
+In the License Terms window, read through the license agreement and select the check box at the bottom of the window to acknowledge the terms, as shown in the following example:

-In the Welcome window, select Upgrade to upgrade your Pentaho products and click Next.If you would like to restore a backup of an original installation before upgrading, select Restore and see Restoring a Pentaho Upgrade Installer backup for instructions.
+In the Welcome window, select Upgrade to upgrade your Pentaho products and click Next.If you would rather restore a backup of an original install before upgrading, select Restore and see Restoring a Pentaho Upgrade Installer backup for instructions.